 Onsen culture in Miyagi dates back more than one thousand years.
 Historically, everyone from humble farmers to samurai rulers have sought out hot springs here for relaxation and recuperation.
 More than just a place of leisure, onsen are also prized for their curative properties.
-The countryside is home to the tradition of toji, extended stays at onsen to recuperate from illness or after a period of intense physical exertion.
-To this day some, onsen accommodations still offer no-frills lodging at affordable prices to cater to guests who stay for a week or longer.
+The countryside is home to the tradition of toji, extended stays at an onsen to recuperate from illness or after a period of intense physical exertion.
+To this day, some onsen accommodations still offer no-frills lodging at low prices to cater to guests who stay for a week or longer.

 Miyagi has onsen areas dotted across its diverse terrain: in the mountains, by the ocean, nestled in forests.
-Visit in spring, summer, autumn and winter as each season offers a unique experience.
+Visit in spring, summer, autumn, and winter, as each season offers a different experience.

 Akiu Onsen is a well-developed hot spring town tucked away in the low mountains of western Sendai.
 It features about a dozen hot spring hotels located along Akiu Highway and the scenic Natori River, running the gamut from elegant to easy-going.
 Many offer day use of their hot spring baths, a great way to experience Akiu for those not staying overnight.
 Locals claim the waters of Akiu can improve quality of sleep, circulation, and reduce stress levels.
 No wonder this area is known as the “living room of Sendai.”